Survey of Natural Language Processing for Education: Taxonomy, Systematic Review, and Future Trends: Demonstration Systems

 \section{Demonstration Systems}

-To facilitate applications on education scenarios, in this section, we present some off-the-shelf demo cases with brief illustrations of their usages for each task mentioned in Section 3.
+To facilitate applications on education scenarios, in this section, we present some off-the-shelf demo cases with brief illustrations of their usage for each task mentioned in Section 3.
 Information on these demos will be presented in Table~\ref{tab:demo}.
+We annotate demonstrations with ``platform'', ``application'', ``toolkit'' and ``extension''.
+Teachers and students could utilize platforms and extensions featured with interfaces and user instructions as AI helpers.
+Researchers could utilize toolkits and applications featured with development frameworks and flexible modules to implement new methods quickly.

 For QA, OpenVINO\footnote{\url{https://docs.openvino.ai/2023.3/notebooks_section_2_model_demos.html}} is an open-source toolkit designed for diverse automatic QA, including table, visual, interactive, and LLMs-based QA.
 PrimeQA~\cite{sil2023primeqa} is an open-source public repository designed to democratize QA research and simplify the replication of state-of-the-art methods, supporting the training of multilingual QA models with core functionalities like information retrieval, reading comprehension, and question generation.
+TableQAKit~\cite{lei2023tableqakit} is an open-source toolkit designed for table-based QA, offering a unified platform with various datasets, methods, and LLM integrations.
+PiggyBack~\cite{zhang2023piggyback} is a user-friendly VQA platform that simplifies the use of visual-language pre-trained models with a browser-based interface and comprehensive task support.
+Besides, other QA demos~\cite{nguyen2021inside, baumgartner2022ukp, yu2024localrqa} are also available for both educators and researchers.

 For MWP, MWPToolkit~\cite{lan2022mwptoolkit} offers a holistic and extensible framework that provides deep learning-based solvers, popular datasets, and a modular architecture that supports quick replication and innovation of MWP methods.
-IntMath\footnote{\url{https://www.intmath.com/}} is an online math platform that combines a mathematical computation engine with artificial intelligence to parse and generate step-by-step natural language answers.
+IntMath\footnote{\url{https://www.intmath.com/}} is an online math platform that combines a mathematical computation engine with artificial intelligence to parse and generates step-by-step natural language answers.
+MWPRanker~\cite{goel2023mwpranker} is a tool to retrieve similar math word problems based on expression tree similarity.

-For QC, AutoQG~\cite{ushio2023practical} is an online service that provides multilingual question and answer generation, featuring a comprehensive toolkit for model fine-tuning, generation, and evaluation.
-Besides, Questimator~\cite{guo2016questimator} is a system that offers MCQs generation for educational assessment with a certain topic.
+For QC, AutoQG~\cite{ushio2023practical} is a service that provides multilingual question-and-answer generation, featuring a comprehensive toolkit for model fine-tuning, generation, and evaluation.
+SAQUET~\cite{moore2024automaticquestionusabilityevaluation} proposes a toolkit to assess the structural and pedagogical quality of MCQs.
+AnswerQuest~\cite{roemmele2021answerquest} is a system that integrates QA and QG to create Q\&A items for enhancing reading comprehension of multi-paragraph documents.
+Besides, other QC demos~\cite{vachev2022leaf} are also available for both educators and researchers.